425 University Boulevard

 - PhD Texas Tech University (USA) 2018

-Josh Prada (PhD Texas Tech University) is Assistant Professor of Spanish Applied Linguistics in the Department of World Languages and Cultures at Indiana University-Purdue University, Indianapolis, where he teaches courses in linguistics, applied language studies, and language education.
+Josh Prada (PhD Texas Tech University) is Assistant Professor of Spanish Applied Linguistics in the Department of World Languages and Cultures at Indiana University-Purdue University, Indianapolis, where he teaches undergraduate and graduate courses in applied linguistics and language education.
 Before joining IUPUI, Josh was a graduate instructor of Spanish, and served as coordinator of the Spanish program for heritage speakers, and coordinator of the Bilingualism ad Second Language Acquisition Lab at Texas Tech University, where he got his PhD.
 He holds a MA in Applied Linguistics from Birkbeck, University of London (United Kingdom), and a BA+MA in English Philology and TESOL from the Universidad de Granada (Spain).
-His specialisms are within the broad field of bilingualism and multilingualism with a focus on stigmatized bi-/multilingual communities, particularly, the US Latinx community and the multidialectal+multilingual speakers of Melilla (Spain).
-Josh has given paper presentations, invited academic talks, and workshops in the US, Canada, the UK, Poland, Norway, Spain.